avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 to continue past the free trial were not reduced at a practical level.
 This completes the point 2.

-In layman's terms we find that the the test does not reduce the number of paid students significantly which was the goal.
+In layman's terms we find that the test does not reduce the number of paid students significantly which was the goal.

 Based on this I recommend to adopt the changes of adding "5 or more hour" Recommendation.